dribnet/purvs/README.md

 This README explains the three different paramaterized faces for part2.

-In my case, in each of my faces I use 3 sliders.
-For the first face I used my previous solution but added controls for the tilt, mouth openess, and number of eyes.
+In my case, in each of my faces I use all 5 sliders.
+For the these faces I have created monstors using basic shapes and colours.

-In the second version I was mostly thinking about eyes and hair.
-For the eyes, there is a true/false variable which determines if the face is blinking as well as a continuous variable for shifting the eye left and right.
-The hair ranges from stubble to bushy.

-In the third face I tried out a darker robot idea.
-This robot is always staring right at you and might have a wide or narrow head.
-His middle eye is a lazy eye.
+In my first face, I have created shapes that can be altered to change his emotions.
+You can change between square eyes or round eyes or have all of them.
+You can change his mouth shape and rotate him slightly.

+The second face can grow facial hair, move his eyes to look at his fellow monstors to each side of himw and blink.

+The third can alter the side of his face, as well as have circular or square eyes, and the shape of his mouth/teeth can be altered.

+For all of them, I added the ability to become transparent and change colour, as all good monstors should.